 How does QA automation work with manual testing?

 Automation handles repeatable regression and smoke tests.
 Manual testing focuses on exploratory work, edge cases, and user experience.
-Used together, they provide stronger coverage than either approach alone.
+QA testing automation ensures comprehensive coverage and higher software quality by combining both approaches, providing stronger coverage than either approach alone.

 How long does it take to see value from QA automation?